top of page

 Day 2

 Begin your day with "Aslan’s Breakfast Table"—a nod to Narnia served in the grandeur of your Oxford college dining hall.
-Enjoy a guided college tour, followed by a lecture from an Oxford professor exploring the enduring relationship between literature and academic tradition.
+Enjoy a lecture from an Oxford professor exploring the enduring relationship between literature and academic tradition.

 Midday brings "Lewis Lunch," honoring the legacy of C.S.
 Lewis, before stepping into the spiritual and architectural beauty of the University Church of St. Mary the Virgin.
 In the afternoon, trace the footsteps of Tolkien, Lewis, and their literary circle on the "Oxford and the Inklings Walking Tour."